coderGo93/terraform-provider-aws/website/docs/r/directory_service_share_directory.html.markdown

 * `owner_account_id` - Identifier of the directory owner account, which contains the directory that has been shared to the consumer account.
 * `owner_directory_id` - Identifier of the directory in the directory owner account.
 * `shared_account_id` - Identifier of the directory consumer account that has access to the shared directory (`owner_directory_id`) in the directory owner account.
-* `shared_directory_id` - Date and time, in UTC and extended RFC 3339 format, when the directory service shared.
+* `shared_directory_id` - Identifier of the directory that is stored in the directory consumer account that is shared from the specified directory.

 ## Import

-DirectoryService shared  directories can be imported using the directory `id`, e.g.
+DirectoryService shared  directories can be imported using the directory `DIRECTORY-ID/SHARED-DIRECTORY-ID`, e.g.

 ```
-$ terraform import aws_directory_service_share_directory.example sharedDirectoryID
+$ terraform import aws_directory_service_share_directory.example directoryID/sharedDirectoryID
 ```